Play Safe Weekend 2022

 "Play Safe naturally aligns with and shows our support for the NSPCC’s Keeping Your Child Safe in Sport Week campaign.”

-For example: If you’re a coach working with children:
+If you’re a coach working with children:

 • Is your DBS Check up to date?